Proof that simple works

 The rise of the Negroni

-For decades, the Negroni remained a European classic.
+For decades, the Negroni stayed a European staple.

 Why it matters